-Coil voltage ratings from 1.5-1150 volts AC and DC and a variety of the construction varieties including: non-molded, molded, high temperature, potted coil and housing, diode rectified coil, third wire ground, and spade terminal coil.
+Coil voltage ratings from 1.5-1150 volts AC and DC and a variety of the construction varieties including: molded, high temperature, potted coil and housing, diode rectified coil, third wire ground, and spade terminal coil.

 Waterproof molded coil Class F (155°C) rating.
 Coil completely molded in epoxy for maximum moisture resistance.

 Molded spade terminal coil and yokeepoxy molded coil with two 1/4” spade terminals for quick assembly and disconnect.

 Coil epoxy potted into housing offers maximum moisture and vibration resistance.
 Meets UL rain tight and rainproof housing requirements and NEMA-4 classifications.

 Diode Rectified Solenoid Valve Coils for Quiet Operation